 EFFECTOR MOLECULES.
 To broaden our TAP technology we are developing new small molecule effector drugs that work differently than the maytansinoid class of drugs.
 Specifically, we are working with drugs that belong to the taxane, anthracycline, and sequence-selective groove binder families of cytotoxic agents.
 We will select effector molecule candidates that are significantly more potent than the chemotherapeutics currently used in the treatment of cancer and that can be chemically conjugated to a monoclonal antibody using our linkage technology.
 The taxanes we are evaluating are highly potent, linkable derivatives of docetaxel.
 As part of this effort, we began a research collaboration with the State University of New York at Stony Brook in February 2000 to develop novel derivatives of docetaxel.
-Similarly, the anthracyclines we are evaluating are highly potent, linkable derivatives of doxorubicin.
-DC1, another effector molecule we have in development, is a sequence-selective groove binder.
+Similarly, the anthracyclines we are evaluating are highly potent, linkable derivatives of develop novel derivatives of docetaxel.
+Similarly, the anthracyclines we are evaluating are highly potent, linkable derivatives of develop novel derivatives of docetaxel.
+Similarly, the anthracyclines we are evaluating are highly potent, linkable derivatives of docetaxel.
+Similarly, the anthracyclines we are evaluating are highly potent, linkable derivatives of docetaxel.
+Similarly, is a sequence-selective groove binder.